The U. S. Ambassador-Designate to Slovenia, Brent Hartley, visited the National Cleveland-Style

 photos were displayed on the ballroom walls.
 Several Polka Hall of Fame honorees

-appeared, including Canada's Polka King, Walter Ostanek; Wisconsin accordionist Hank
+appeared, including Canada's Polka King, Walter Ostanek; Minnesota accordionist Hank

 Thunander; accordionist Fred Ziwich; and banjo musician Ron Sluga.
 Featured performers

 included accordionists Alex Meixner (FL), Brian McCarty (KS), and Fritz Scherz (NY);